 Some investors may find other managed packages or fixed

 asset systems which are cheaper for them when it comes to the £100k

 Wealthsimple invests in stocks and products it feels are in line with your long term financial needs.
 It will aim to diversify as much as possible, casting small amounts of money into stock which will hopefully pay handsomely in the long run.

-Wealthsimple will let you invest in socially-responsible companies and stock, too, which appears to be a fairly unique feature in line with the competition.
-If this is important you, it’s a point which works seriously in the platform’s favour.
+Wealthsimple will let you invest in a portfolio of socially-responsible companies and stock.
+If this is important you, it’s a point which works in the platform’s favour.

 Wealthsimple focuses on providing a wide-open approach to investment, meaning what it will invest in will vary depending on your needs and what you are hoping to achieve.
 Thankfully, you can tweak this if you feel you need to.